danemasen/perlfetch/README.md

 - Place `perlfetch.1` in your $MANPATH (such as `/usr/local/share/man/man1/`)

 ## Customization
-Perlfetch supports customization through environment variables.
+Perlfetch supports customization via environment variables and flags.

-To customize Perlfetch:
+To customize Perlfetch with environment variables:

 - Add `export ENVIRONMENT_VARIABLE=1` to your `.bashrc` (or `.bash_profile`) or `.zshrc`
 - `source` said config/rc file or launch a new terminal